Tour of Britain Women

-The Women's Tour is a women's cycle stage race held in England and Wales, as part of the UCI Women's World Tour.
-The race is organised by SweetSpot, the company behind the men's Tour of Britain.
+The Tour of Britain Women is a women's cycle stage race held in England and Wales, as part of the UCI Women's World Tour.
+The race was organised between 2014 and 2023 by SweetSpot, the company behind the men's Tour of Britain, and was known as The Women's Tour.

 History

-Its origins trace back to 2010 when SweetSpot (the company behind the men's Tour of Britain) organised their first women's cycling race, the Horizon Fitness Grand Prix in Stoke-on-Trent.
+The origins of the race trace back to 2010 when SweetSpot, the organisers of the men's Tour of Britain organised their first women's cycling race, the Horizon Fitness Grand Prix in Stoke-on-Trent.
 What began as a supporting event for the men's Tour Series – Britain's leading televised cycle race series – grew into a key part of the women's racing scene in Britain, thanks to television coverage on ITV4 in the UK and around the world.
 In 2018, Britain's leading women's teams took part in the whole series for the first time.